Air Fryer Recipe

 Method

-1. Wash the spinach thoroughly and wilt it in a pan over medium heat.
-Remove excess water.
+1. Wash the spinach well, then wilt it in a pan over a medium heat.
+Squeeze or drain away the excess water.

-2. In a bowl, combine ricotta, cooled wilted spinach, Parmesan, minced garlic, and nutmeg.
+2. In a bowl, mix the ricotta with the cooled wilted spinach, Parmesan, minced garlic and nutmeg.
 Season with salt and pepper.

 4. Fold the pastry over the filling.
-Cut the filled pastry into strips.
-Twist each strip and place on parchment paper.
+Cut the filled pastry into strips, then twist each strip and place on parchment paper.

-5. Preheat air fryer to 180°C. Arrange twists in a single layer in the air fryer basket.
-Brush with beaten egg.
+5. Preheat the air fryer to 180°C. Arrange the twists in a single layer in the air fryer basket, then brush with beaten egg.

 Why this works in an air fryer